Skin Cancer Screening in Washington, DC

 Skin cancer is the most prevalent form of cancer in the world today.
-One in five Americans will develop skin cancer in their lifetime, and more skin cancers will be diagnosed this year than lung, breast, colon, and and prostate cancer combined.
+One in five Americans will develop skin cancer in their lifetime, and more skin cancers will be diagnosed this year than lung, breast, colon, and prostate cancer combined.

 Surgical removal in a dermatology office remains the gold standard for treatment for most skin cancers, although depending on the type, size, and location of a skin cancer, micrographic surgery, radiation, and innovative new topical therapies are also utilized to either reduce recurrence rates or side effects from surgery.

 Basal Cell Carcinoma (BCC)

 Squamous Cell Carcinoma (SCC)

 Malignant melanoma is less common than the other main skin cancers, but is by far the most feared due to its risk of early metastasis.
-It is estimated that over 85,000 case of melanoma will be diagnosed in 2017.
+It is estimated that over 85,000 cases of melanoma will be diagnosed in 2017.
 While melanoma occurs most often on sun exposed skin, it is also commonly found in non-sun exposed skin.
 When detected early and treated by evidence-based guidelines, melanoma is completely curable.
 While there have been groundbreaking advances in the oncologic treatment of metastatic melanoma, early detection and treatment remains the most important component to melanoma survival.

 The ABCDE’s of Melanoma Skin Cancer are: